annabellaals/Wheelshub/readme.md

 Safety is also another major aspect.
 The fee is charged both when making a bid.
 This limits the spammer and low-quality lead, ensuring a safe and reliable environment for our users.
 We can assure our sellers that the bids they receive are from genuine buyers, and we can assure our buyers that listings are genuine with real information behind each listing.
 Better data collection and a safe, spam-free marketplace help buyers and sellers connect meaningfully, with trust and confidence at every step.

 This separates us from the general space of marketplaces.
-We are creating a niche space where every feature and function is made to support the experience of buying and selling a car.
+I am creating a niche space where every feature and function is made to support the experience of buying and selling a car.

+You can access WheelsHub at https://wheels-hub-545f2858f1f2.herokuapp.com/

 ### User Goals